Why go to the Caribbean?

 The Caribbean climate is tropical (think the islands in Central and North Queensland), although climatic conditions are strongly dependent on elevation.
 At sea level, temperatures range between 24°C and 32°C. In the mountains, temperatures can reach as low as 10°C.

 Travelling through the Caribbean

 Some countries require a visa for tourist travel, whilst others require a visa on entry.
 You can check these details ahead of time here.

 For Electricity, American style 2 pin plugs are used so it is recommended to purchase one of these ahead of time, before you depart Australia.

 As with any island destination, alcohol can be pricey, so it is recommended that you take the maximum amount of alcohol in to the country, that your duty free allowance permits.

 Medical and health

 Similar to if you were travelling to most parts of Thailand or Bali, the standard of medicine it not quite up to Western standards.
-It is recommended you book travel insurance through Covermore, as they are known to have some of the most comprehensive cover.
-Please click here for more details, and a full quotation.
+For first time travellers to the Caribbean, it is recommended you book travel insurance through Covermore, as they offer plans with comprehensive cover.